All Episodes

 You're just trying to hurt her.

-But I just I know what the reactions are out there.
+But I just, I know what the reactions are out there.

-I'm telling you, this was fundamental at what happened in Iowa.
+I'm telling you, this was fundamental to what happened in Iowa, in addition to the fraud.

-The potential fraud, the possible fraud, the pollsters are gonna have to find out about that.
+The pollsters are going to have to find out about that.

 They really are.

-Their credibility is on the line here, as is everybody to drive by meeting who said this was over.
+Their credibility is on the line here, as is everybody to drive-by meeting who said this was over.

 Do you realize how few of them are getting this right?

-You realize few of them are getting anywhere close to being right about this, the way they are characterizing these primaries, the whole contest, the way they're mischaracterized, misreporting all the results.
+Few of them are getting anywhere close to being right about this, the way they are characterizing these primaries, the whole contest, the way they're mischaracterized, misreporting all the results.

 Folks, it's embarrassment.

-This is this goes beyond journalistic malpractice.
+This goes beyond journalistic malpractice.

 This is as though these people have never done it before.